A Benefit for the NorCal High School Mountain Bike League, MCBC’s Off-Road Advocacy Program, Acess4Bikes, and Recreation

 We have a couple of rules disguised as suggestions:

 - PARKING.
 Parking is very limited.
 If you’d like to park at Camp Tamarancho itself, you can purchase a parking pass via the online registration form.
+Camping also comes with a parking pass.
 Otherwise, you will need to park in the town of Fairfax and ride/walk (we recommend ride) up the fire road to the top of the camp.
 Here is a map of where paid parking is as well as some other areas you maybe able to park.
 Please respect the parking signs within the town of Fairfax.

 - TAMARANCHO PASS.
 To race in the event you will need either an annual or day Friends of Tamarancho pass.
-You can purchase a day pass through online registration or you can purchase one on-site.
-To purchase an annual pass visit here.
+You can purchase a day pass or annual pass online.
+Visit here.

 - PRE-RIDING.
 Though some of the course will not be open until the day of the event, we recommend you pre-ride via riding the regular Tamarancho loop.
 Many of these trails will be incorporated in the race.
 Some of the areas are technical, and getting to know the features and characteristic of the park will make race day a little less puckerish.

 - NO ALCOHOL.
 No alcohol is allowed at Camp Tamarancho.
 Don’t get sneaky, this rule will be enforced, and could cost us future access to this venue.